Skip to content

 How CodeCharter hooks into the build-fix loop of Cursor, Claude Code, Copilot, and Aider and enforces your conventions on AI-generated code.

 AI assistants generate code that looks plausible but doesn't reliably know your conventions.
-Cursor, Claude Code, Copilot, and Aider have no memory of your architecture decisions beyond the current session.
-They ignore long convention documents as soon as the context window gets tight, and they produce layering violations every single hour.
+They have no memory of your architecture decisions beyond the current session, ignore long convention documents as soon as the context window gets tight, and don't know your architecture boundaries — which means they will happily let the domain layer reference the web layer.
+CodeCharter catches exactly those violations the moment they appear.

-CodeCharter hooks into the AI workflow at three points and keeps the AI within your rules.
+CodeCharter hooks into the AI workflow at three points and keeps the AI within your rules: as a CLI command in the build-fix loop, as executable .ccr rule files living in your repo, and as an MCP server registered directly in your coding tool.

 The Build-Fix Loop